 The Code of Conduct can be found here.

 High Court dismisses appeal against FMA's decision to direct deregistration of Innovative Securities

 The High Court has ruled the FMA was correct to deregister Innovative Securities Limited's (ISL) registration on the financial service provider register (FSPR) as a financial service provider (FSP).

 Central to the Court's analysis was that ISL's clients were exclusively outside New Zealand, and it was not regulated in New Zealand for the financial services it offered.
-The High Court referenced the recent Vivier decision, emphasising that whether or not the company is generating any financial activity in New Zealand is more material than whether it is incorporated in, or has a place of business in New Zealand (see our summary of the Vivier decision here).
+The High Court referenced the recent Vivier decision, emphasising that whether or not the company is generating any financial activity in New Zealand is more material than whether it is incorporated in, or has a place of business in New Zealand.
 The Court ruled that the Auckland office's activities were purely administrative and could not be characterised, whether individually or collectively, as constituting "financial services" under the Act.

 This case is the third appeal by a company against a decision by the FMA to direct deregistration from the FSPR in as many years, and the FMA's third straight success.
 The High Court in 2015 dismissed the appeal brought by Excelsior Markets Limited, and last year the Court of Appeal overturned the High Court's decision that Vivier and Co Ltd not be deregistered.

 This decision reaffirms that the FMA is willing to take action where it suspects a company's registration on the FSPR is likely to mislead its consumers about the extent to which it is regulated or damage the reputation of New Zealand's financial markets.

 The FMA's press release on the case can be found here.